Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 Registering as a Concordium Desktop Wallet user
 ===============================================

-To be able to use the Concordium Desktop Wallet, you need a Ledger Nano S hardware device with the Concordium Ledger Application installed.
+To be able to use the Concordium Desktop Wallet, you need a Ledger Nano S or Nano S Plus hardware device with the Concordium Ledger Application installed.

 Before you can use Concordium Desktop Wallet, you will need to create an initial account and register with an identity provider by following the instructions in the app.
 An identity provider is a third-party supplier and independent of Concordium Software.
 The Concordium Desktop Wallet stores